Gouranga-GH/WS_AMZN/README.md

 - The review scraping notebook generates a CSV file with user reviews.

 ## Disclaimer
 This project is intended for educational purposes.
-Please adhere to Amazon's terms of service and scraping guidelines.
+Please adhere to website's terms of service and scraping guidelines.